sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 events from the command-line more convenient.

 The purpose of the *EEG.urevent* structure is to retain the full record of experimental events from the original continuous data, as shown inthe image below.
-Function [eeg_context.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_context.m) uses 'urevent' information to find events defined by their neighboring event 'context' in the experiment (and original data).
+Function [eeg_context.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_context.m) uses *urevents* information to find events defined by their neighboring event context in the experiment (and original data).

 ![Image:Eventepoch.gif](/assets/images/Eventepoch.gif)